 At a glance

 Kings’ School Dubai is the only school in Dubai to have achieved an Outstanding ranking from the KHDA for eight years in a row – since Dubai’s regulator began inspections.
-It is the only school in the emirate to have achieved this.

 There are currently 71 teachers and 30 learning assistants on the staff, most of whom trained in the UK or have English National Curriculum experience.